 (I just noticed that my turkey breast looks like a Conehead.. or an old Spanish helmet!)

 You could make this recipe using a boneless turkey breast, but you’ll probably have to adjust the cooking time, and you can probably get away with using half the amount of marinade.

-For injecting my turkey (and anything else), I use a Bayou Classic needle.
+For injecting my turkey (and anything else), I use a meat injector.
 It can handle absolutely anything you put into it.

 If you want to skip the injection, try my easy turkey recipe for the Big Easy.

 Note: This recipe was developed using the Char-Broil Big Easy Oil-Less Fryer.
 If you are cooking using the Char-Broil Smoker-Roaster Grill you should cook with the lid open and the temperature set to High.
 You might also need to adjust the cooking time.

 Cajun-Injected Turkey Breast on the Char-Broil Big Easy

 - Trim any excess skin from the breast.
 Rinse it and pat it dry.